 Directory roles: Select one or more Azure AD roles to include or exclude users who are assigned these roles.

 Users and groups: Select this option to search for and select individual users or groups you want include or exclude.

 Test the policy against a smaller group of users to make sure it works as expected.

-On the Include tab, identify the apps and services you want to protect with this conditional access policy.
+On the Include tab, use available options to identify the apps and services you want to protect with this Conditional Access policy.
 Then you can use the Exclude tab if there are any apps or services you want to exclude from this policy.

 All cloud apps: Select this option to apply the policy to all apps.

 The Microsoft Azure Management app for access to the Azure portal is included in this list.
 Be sure to use the Exclude tab either here or in the Users and groups options to make sure you (or the users or groups you designate) will be able to sign in to the Azure portal.

 Select apps: Select this option, choose Select, and then use the applications list to search for and select the apps or services you want to protect.